LaurenceJJones/workshop-katacoda/crowdsec-kubernetes/step1/text.md

 * Helm
 * Kubernetes CLI (kubectl)

-We can verify that the cluster is up and running by running the following command:
+We can verify that the cluster is up and running by running the following commands:

 ```bash
 kubectl cluster-info